CISC-CMPE-327/CI-Python/README.md

 ```

-This example app has two simple requirements:
+This example app has three simple requirements:

 ```python
 import sys